Nature therapy: Stress and depression

 Social horticulture could help with depression and other mental health problems of PTSD, abuse, lonely elderly people, drug or alcohol addicts, blind people, and other people with special needs.
 Nature therapy could also improve self-management, self-esteem, social relations and skills, socio-political awareness and employability.
 Nature therapy could reduce aggression and improve relationship skills.

-This is especially true due to the mental health damage COVID-19 brought.
-Nature therapy had significant results when it came to reducing stress, anxiety, and depression influenced by COVID-19.
+Sounds of nature alone can be enough to affect relaxation and enhance positive emotions while reducing negative emotions, including depression and anger.
+Perceiving nature can lower stress levels and aid in recovery for diastolic and systolic blood pressures.

 Other possible benefits

 Nature therapy could help with general medical recovery, pain reduction, Attention Deficit/Hyperactivity Disorder, dementia, obesity, and vitamin D deficiency.
 Interactions with nature environments enhance social connections, stewardship, sense of place, and increase environmental participation.
 Connecting with nature also addresses needs such as intellectual capacity, emotional bonding, creativity, and imagination.
 Overall, there seems to be benefits to time spent in nature including memory, cognitive flexibility, and attention control.

 Research also suggests that childhood experience in nature are crucial for children in their daily lives as it contributes to several developmental outcomes and various domains of their well-being.
 Essentially, these experiences also foster an intrinsic care for nature.